physici/pyLabLib/docs/devices.rst

 Second, some devices need dlls supplied by the manufacturer:

     - Andor cameras: require `atmcd.dll` (currently supplied for x64 and x86).
-    - Arcus PerforMax translational stages: require `PerformaxCom.dll` (currently supplied only for x64).
+    - Arcus PerforMax translation stages: require `PerformaxCom.dll` (currently supplied only for x64).
     - HighFinesse WS/6 and WS/7 wavemeters: require `wlmData.dll`.
 Each device needs a unique dll supplied by the manufacturer.
 Currently generic version for WS/6 and WS/7 are given, but they might not work properly.
-    - SmarAct SCU3D translational stage controller: requires `SCU3DControl.dll` (currently supplied only for x64).
+    - SmarAct SCU3D translation stage controller: requires `SCU3DControl.dll` (currently supplied only for x64).

 Many of these are supplied with this library, but they can be removed in future versions (e.g., for compatibility or legal reasons), and not all of them are present for x86 applications.